cl4359/trans_shape/README.md

-# This website is the work of the weSTEM website development team.
+# This website is for the first STAR project from May to October.

 ##
 Before you begin, install node through terminal.
 You only have to do this once, so if you already have node/npm on your computer, you don't need to complete this step.